-In November 2022, the European Parliament formally adopted the Corporate Sustainability Reporting Directive (the "CSRD"), which will supersede the prior Non-Financial Reporting Directive as of fiscal year 2023.47 The CSRD is a sustainability reporting framework that extends the NFRD's scope to all EU "large" companies (that meet two of the following criteria: balance sheets greater than EUR 20 million; net turnover greater than EUR 40 million; or more than 250 employees) and all EU listed companies (including SMEs, but excluding microenterprises).
-EU subsidiaries or branches of non-EU parent companies are also in scope of the CSRD to the extent that the non-EU parent company generates turnover of more than EUR 150 million in the EU, and the subsidiary is a large or listed company or a significant EU branch (generating more than EUR 40 million in turnover).
-The CSRD also introduces more detailed reporting requirements in accordance with the EU sustainability reporting standards (detailed in the following section).
-Reporting requirements under the CSRD will apply on a phased basis, as follows: from 1 January 2024, for large public interest companies with over 500 employees that are already subject to the NFRD; from 1 January 2025, for large companies not currently subject to the NFRD (over 250 employees and/or EUR 40 million in net turnover and/or EUR 20 million on its balance sheet); and from 1 January 2026, for listed small and medium-sized enterprises ("SMEs").
-SMEs can opt out until 2028.48
+After going through the EU's standard legislative process, the European Commission published the CSRD, which finally came into force on 5 January 2023.
+The CSRD superseded the Non-Financial Reporting Directive (the "NFRD") as of the fiscal year 2023 and will apply starting from the financial year 2024.
+The CSRD applies to all "large" EU companies (meeting two of the following criteria: balance sheets greater than EUR 25 million; net worldwide turnover exceeding EUR 50 million; or more than 250 employees) and all EU listed companies (including SMEs, but excluding micro-enterprises).
+EU subsidiaries or branches of non-EU parent companies are also in scope of the CSRD to the extent that the latter generates turnover of more than EUR 150 million in the EU, and the former is a large or listed EU company or a significant EU branch (generating more than EUR 40 million in turnover).